If you’re goin’ to Oklahoma, don’t go in the month of May!

 Probing the practice of Christian believers……

-And He said, Go out and stand on the mount before the Lord.
-And behold, the Lord passed by, and a great and strong wind rent the mountains, and broke in pieces the rocks before the Lord, but the Lord was not in the wind; and after the wind an earthquake, but the Lord was not in the earthquake; and after the earthquake a fire, but the Lord was not in the fire; and after the fire a still small voice.
+He said, Go out and stand on the mount before the Lord.
+Behold, the Lord passed by, and a great and strong wind rent the mountains, and broke in pieces the rocks before the Lord, but the Lord was not in the wind; after the wind an earthquake, but the Lord was not in the earthquake; after the earthquake a fire, but the Lord was not in the fire; and after the fire a still small voice.
 When Elijah heard the voice, he wrapped his face in his mantle and went out and stood in the entrance to the cave.
 And behold there came a voice to him and said, What are you doing here, Elijah?
 [Book of 1 Kings, chapter 19].

 IT’S EASY!
 Please spread this blog by hitting the appropriate SHARE button to the side of the blog (or in your Facebook).
 You never know…..one of your friends may welcome this writeup.